 Having a supportive, collegial ethos is essential to the positive relationships and behaviour in an establishment or authority.
 Building a supportive ethos with other partners or educational establishments takes time.
-It is important that there is a recognition that behavioural issues are best dealt with from a shared perspective.
+It is important that there is a recognition that relationships and behaviour are best dealt with from a shared perspective.